souravwalke/System-Design-HLD/Database/Appendix.md

 **Stream Processing** is a method of processing data in real-time as it arrives.
 It works on a continuous stream of incoming data like sensor data, and stock prices.

 ---------------------------------------------------------------------------------------------------------------------------------------------------

+**Consistent Hashing** is a hashing technique used to distribute data across a dynamic set of nodes (servers) while minimizing the need for data reorganization when nodes are added or removed.
+It consists of a Hash Ring.
+Both data (keys) and nodes are mapped onto this hash ring using a hash function.
+Each data key is assigned to the next node clockwise on the ring.
+When a node is added or removed, only a small portion of the data needs to be redistributed to maintain balance, unlike traditional hashing, which might require rehashing all data.